pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ### Private endpoint status reference

-When you use private endpoint connections, the statuses of private endpoints or private endpoint services are displayed on the [**Private Endpoint** page](#prerequisites).
+When you use private endpoint connections, the statuses of private endpoints or private endpoint services are displayed on the following pages:

+- Cluster-level **Networking** page: click **Networking** in the left navigation pane of the cluster overview page.
+- Project-level **Network Access** page: click **Network Access** in the left navigation pane of the **Project Settings** page.

 The possible statuses of a private endpoint are explained as follows: